 beqom knows about successful HR and SPM technology rollouts.
 The company’s 100% success rate in software implementation is not a matter of chance.
 It’s the result of expertise and the unique constitution of an organization where every individual can walk the talk in compensation software and its technical aspects.

 Successful HR and SPM Rollouts

-Keen to discover more on the topic, we sat down with Joost Hoppenbrouwers, Head of Services at beqom, to hear his thoughts on what steps are necessary to consistently prove successful rollouts.
+Keen to discover more on the topic, we sat down with Joost Hoppenbrouwers, Head of Services & Product Development at beqom, to hear his thoughts on what steps are necessary to consistently prove successful rollouts.

 Step 1.
 Work Together With Compensation and Technology Experts From the Outset